 Staying within my limit

 It is true that there must be the ‘challenger’ inside me – I dare say that people who know me would say that I can be competitive, certainly against myself, and in the final weekend of the FCP this determination showed itself.
-I knew, though, in advance that I could push myself against the odds because I have done that before.
+I knew, though, that I could push myself against the odds because I have done that before.
 What has been more of a difficulty for me this past 2+ years, is to take it easy, to stay within my limit and to be comfortable, not to overstretch or strain.
-In this busy world, there are rewards to be had from taking this way more slowly, such as being at peace and accepting ones limitations, possibly even living longer.
+In this busy world, there are rewards to be had from taking the Way more slowly, such as being at peace and accepting ones limitations, possibly even living longer.

 So, if you are keen to explore this wonderful countryside, I would advise you to play with where you start and end each day, choose the duration that genuinely suits your body, and find ways to enjoy it without stressing yourself by over-doing it.

 If you have walked this way, please leave a comment.
 It would be great to have a debate on this subject.

 Here are the stages I took